 Chesapeake is a city located in Virginia.
-With a 2020 population of 248,106, it is the 2nd largest city in Virginia (after Virginia Beach) and the 91st largest city in the United States.
-Chesapeake is currently growing at a rate of 1.12% annually and its population has increased by 11.65% since the most recent census, which recorded a population of 222,209 in 2010.
-Spanning over 351 miles, Chesapeake has a population density of 733 people per square mile.
+Chesapeake has a 2020 population of 252,263.
+Chesapeake is currently growing at a rate of 0.99% annually and its population has increased by 12.84% since the most recent census, which recorded a population of 223,556 in 2010.

 Chesapeake is an independent city located in the Commonwealth of Virginia.
 Chesapeake is not located within a county.
 Chesapeake is located on the border of North Carolina.